mkoohafkan/mkoohafkan.github.io/_posts/2020-12-17-a-dissertation-completed.md

 undervalued, poorly-paid graduate student.
 Paying tuition on top of that is adding insult to injury.

-I had a strong aversion to paying out of pocket, so I haven't wracked up any debt---just the opportunity cost of getting paid graduate student wages instead of gainful employment.
+I had a strong aversion to paying out of pocket, so I haven't racked up any debt---just the opportunity cost of getting paid graduate student wages instead of gainful employment.
 I chose both my Masters and PhD programs in part because of the funding they